ktch/ktch.github.com/_posts/2012-06-21-superconnector.md

 project: superconnector
 video: 43986888
 author: Zach Phillips
+synopsis: Our first video in the Great State of Delaware.
+Also, our first use of the Interrotron.
 ---

 It was fantastic working with the United Way of Delaware on this video, and the immensely talented [Brad Wason](/kitchen-logo) of DMG Marketing, even though we were a bit time-crunched (we put this video together, production and post-production, in less than two weeks).